About Hyperbaric Medicine

 Results also depend on the patient’s commitment to attend all consecutive treatment sessions.
 As with all therapies, there are no immediate results.
 The number of prescribed treatments is evidence-based and the protocol must be completed for the best clinical outcome.

-For more specific information about your specific condition and how it could benefit from hyperbaric medicine, contact HyOx at 678-303-3200, fill out the form on our Contact Us page or consult with HyOx’s board-certified physicians during your initial consultation at one of two Atlanta hyperbaric centers in Marietta and Gwinnett.
+For more information about your specific condition and how it could benefit from hyperbaric medicine, contact HyOx at 678-303-3200, fill out the form on our Contact Us page or consult with HyOx’s board-certified physicians during your initial consultation at one of two Atlanta hyperbaric centers in Marietta and Gwinnett.